 Corporations Law is a compulsory subject in the Juris Doctor program offered by the Faculty of Law.
 This subject examines the law relating to registered companies.
 It builds upon the aspects of corporate law discussed in Business Associations.
 Topics canvassed include dividends, debentures and other interests, fundraising, members' rights and remedies, directors' powers and duties, majority rule and minority oppression, company meetings, receiverships, voluntary administration and winding up.
-The subject also includes a brief introduction to securities industry law, financial services law and takeovers.
+The subject also may include a brief introduction to securities industry law, financial services law and takeovers.

 |Academic unit:||Faculty of Law|